 Thank you for visiting bostonbaseballhistory.com.
 Our website is dedicated to preserving the rich baseball heritage of our region from the Boston Red Stockings in 1871 through the Boston Red Sox of today.
 While our focus will always be on our two professional baseball teams, from time-to-time we will include features on college baseball, the Cape Cod League, and other Boston area baseball organizations.

-He created and presented a four-week course on the “History of Boston Baseball: 1871-2011” in the spring of 2012 for the Sherborn Council on Aging.
+He created and presented a five-week course on the “History of Boston Baseball: 1871-2013” in the spring of 2014 for the Sherborn Council on Aging.
 The four sessions were recorded and re-broadcast by Dover-Sherborn Cable-TV.
 This course has been well-received by numerous MetroWest audiences including Regis University and it is continually updated to reflect new interviews with Red Sox players and additional research.